ishank26/TakeHomeCrisisText/TakeHomeInstructions.md

 Note: For choosing z-order high cardinality index such as CASEID is chosen.
 For paritionin as low cardinality index with approximately uniform distribution is chosen.

+Optimizations:
+1. WWe can use streaming in delta table for live updates to each layer if the data source changes frequently.
+2. Transaction logs for each delta can be backed up for disaster recovery in case of failures.
+3. Set periodicly perform vacuum operation to remove any stale logs before retention horizon.
+4. Batch job can be cerated for each stage which can sequentially trigger each notebook.
+5. Use logging and more try/catch to log any exceptions.
+Store these logs for monitoring.